baigal628/slurmpy/README.md

 ### Submitting jobs to slurm via python2/python3.

-This repo was forked from [Brent Pederson](https://github.com/brentp/slurmpy).
+I usually use `Snakemake` to manage my workflow on HPC. snakemake can internally submit jobs to any scheduler, but sometimes, I do need to run some commands quickly and I do not want to copy paste the `#SBATCH header each time`.
-I made some small changes by setting up the default time, queue for the Harvard Odyssey HPC cluster.
+I googled around and found the repo from [Brent Pederson](https://github.com/brentp/slurmpy).
+Thanks for making this!

+I forked the repo and  I made some small changes by setting up the default time, queue for the Harvard Odyssey HPC cluster.
 I also changed how the script is named.
 I prefix the names with the dates so it can be sorted easily by linux command.

 Please check the research computing page for specifications of parameters for Odyssey at [here](https://www.rc.fas.harvard.edu/resources/running-jobs/).

 #### default parameters